art-weinstein/pizza-parlor/README.md

-# My First Webpage
+# Pizza Parlor

 ### By Art Weinstein

-### A basic webpage created as a first student project at Epicodus.
+### A pizza building webpage used to practice object-oriented programming

 ## Technologies Used

 * HTML
 * CSS
+* JavaScript

 ## Specs